girizzi/philosophers/README.md

 *This project has been created as part of the 42 curriculum by girizzi.*

-# Philosophers

-A deep dive into the world of concurrent programming, race conditions, and synchronization.
+# The dining philosophers problem

-## The Challenge
+### The Challenge
-Five philosophers are sitting around a table.
-In front of them is a bowl of spaghetti and a few forks.
-They only have three activities: **eating**, **sleeping**, and **thinking**.
-But there's a catch: to eat, a philosopher needs **two forks**.
+Five philosophers are sitting together around a table.
+In front of each of them is a bowl of spaghetti and there is a fork between each pair of adjacent plates.
+Each philosopher can only alternately **eat**, **sleep**, or **think**.
+But there's a catch: to eat this kind of spaghetti, a philosopher needs **two forks**.

-If they don't eat within a certain time, they die of starvation.
-Balancing their needs while avoiding deadlocks and memory leaks is the core of this assignment.
+If they don't eat within a certain specified time, they **die** of starvation.
+The problem is how to design a concurrent algorithm such that any philosopher will not starve to death.

+Balancing their needs assuming that no philosopher can know when others may want to eat or think while avoiding deadlocks and memory leaks is the core of this assignment.

-## Rules
+### Statement
 - One or more philosophers sit at a round table.
-- There is a large bowl of spaghetti in the middle of the table.
+- There is a large bowl of spaghetti in front of each philosopher.
 - The philosophers alternatively **eat**, **think**, or **sleep**.
 - There are as many forks as philosophers.
-- A philosopher must take their right and left forks to eat.
+- A philosopher must need both their right and left forks to eat.
 - When they finish eating, they put the forks back and start sleeping.
 - The simulation stops when a philosopher dies of starvation.
 - **Goal**: No philosopher should die!

 ## Technical Implementation

+A deep dive into the world of concurrent programming, race conditions, and synchronization.

 ### Mandatory Part: Threads and Mutexes
 In the `philo/` directory, each philosopher is a **thread**.
 To manage the shared forks, I used **mutexes** (Mutual Exclusion).
 Every fork is a mutex that can only be "locked" by one philosopher at a time.

 - I assigned the forks based on the philosopher's ID to prevent circular wait (a classic deadlock condition).
-- To avoid CPU over-consumption, I implemented a delicate monitoring loop that checks the health of all philosophers at high frequency without stalling the simulation.
+- To avoid CPU over-consumption, I implemented a monitoring loop that checks the health of all philosophers at high frequency without stalling the simulation.

+**Precise Timing (`ft_usleep`):**
+Standard `usleep` is notoriously imprecise.
+In a simulation where milliseconds mean the difference between life and death, I implemented a custom `ft_usleep`.
+It checks the time in small chunks, ensuring that a philosopher never sleeps longer than they should, keeping the simulation perfectly aligned with the subject's strict requirements.

+**Thread-Safe Logging:**
+Printing to the console is a shared resource.
+I implemented a protected `print_status` function that uses a specific lock to ensure that logs never overlap, and more importantly, that no other thread prints anything after a philosopher has died.

 ### Bonus Part: Processes and Semaphores
 The `philo_bonus/` directory takes it a step further.
 Here, philosophers are independent **processes**, and the forks sit in the middle of the table as a **semaphore**.